Translate.Video

 Limitations

-• The free plan offers zero dubbing minutes and minimal features, making it essentially a demo.
+• The free plan offers zero dubbing, TTS, lip-sync, and export minutes, making it essentially a demo.

 • Multi-speaker diarization is only available for English.